Dennis & Winningham Law

 If you’ve been involved in a drunk driving accident, you may want to take action against the driver who caused the accident.
 While you may file a civil claim against the driver, criminal charges are generally left up to the state.
 Since drinking and driving is illegal, the driver will likely be arrested after the accident if probable cause is present.
 This means that as a victim of a drunk driver, it’s not up to you to pursue criminal charges against that individual.
 A personal injury claim, on the other hand, is a civil matter and is meant to secure the compensation you are entitled to receive for the damages caused by the drunk driver.

 Civil cases have a lower standard of proof required than criminal cases since a criminal case can take away a person’s freedom while a civil case involves monetary penalties.
 Navigating the legal system when filing a personal injury claim after a Chattanooga drunk driving accident can be complex.
-It’s important to have an experienced Chattanooga drunk driving accident lawyer from Dennis and King to ensure your claim is filed properly within the statutes of limitations, and that you receive the compensation you are entitled to receive—compensation that fully covers all your damages.
+It’s important to have an experienced Chattanooga drunk driving accident lawyer from Dennis & Winningham Law to ensure your claim is filed properly within the statutes of limitations, and that you receive the compensation you are entitled to receive-compensation that fully covers all your damages.

 What Are Common Injuries Following a Chattanooga Drunk Driving Accident?